Health

 PrEP doesn't work the same way that vaccines work.
 Instead of preparing your body to combat a particular disease, PrEP medication lives in your bloodstream, helping to prevent HIV from taking hold in your cells.

-Here's how it works: When taken every day, the medication blocks an enzyme called HIV reverse transcriptase.
-When this enzyme is blocked, the virus cannot make more copies of itself in your body, and therefore can't spread.
+Here's how it works: When taken every day as a pill, the oral medication blocks an enzyme called HIV reverse transcriptase.
+When taken every two months as an injection (after a two-dose monthly initiation regimen), the injection blocks an enzyme called HIV integrase.
+When either enzyme is blocked, the virus cannot make more copies of itself in your body, and therefore can't spread.

-Do you have to take PrEP every day to prevent HIV?
+Do you have to take PrEP on time (or substitute as prescribed) to prevent HIV?

 It's important to take PrEP as it is prescribed by your provider.
 Talk to your provider about the most effective way to take PrEP to help protect against HIV.